 How the New Jira Align Funding Features Support Enterprise Agility

 ATTENTION VPs of Finance, Portfolio Managers, and executives.
-Whether you’re currently using Jira Align or you’ve been considering the four-time leader for enterprise agile planning tools, you’ll want to learn more about the tool’s exciting new features and reports around budgeting and funding.
+Whether you’re currently using Jira Align or you’ve been considering doing so, you’ll want to learn more about the tool’s valuable features and reports around budgeting and funding.

 First, though, let’s briefly consider how and why funding presents a challenge for many organizations as they pursue enterprise agility.
 Then we’ll dive into how Jira Align can help mitigate those challenges, especially now.